dapr/quickstarts/CONTRIBUTING.md

 All contributions come through pull requests.
 To submit a proposed change, follow this workflow:

 1. Make sure there's an issue (bug or proposal) raised, which sets the expectations for the contribution you are about to make.
 1. Assign the issue to yourself by commenting `/assign` in the issue.
-This triggers the [Dapr GitHub](https://docs.dapr.io/contributing/daprbot/) bot and will assign the issue to you.
+This triggers the [Dapr GitHub](https://docs.dapr.io/contributing/daprbot/) bot and it assigns the issue to you.
 1. [Fork](https://github.com/dapr/quickstarts/fork) the Dapr Quickstarts repository into your GitHub account and create a new branch.
 1. Create your change.
     - Code changes require tests.